davidcole1340/ext-php-rs/CONTRIBUTING.md

 - When changing the `allowed_bindings.rs`, you need to have `docker` and `buildx` installed.
 This is required to build the bindings in a consistent environment.
 See the [installation guide](https://docs.docker.com/engine/install/) for instructions on how to install Docker.
+- When updating the macro guides (`guide/src/macros`), you need to have the `nightly` toolchain installed.
+This is required to have the proper formatting in the documentation.

 ## Testing